Lakeland Industries Announces - GuruFocus.com

-HUNTSVILLE, AL / ACCESSWIRE / February 1, 2023 /Lakeland Industries, Inc. (NASDAQ:LAKE) (the "Company" or "Lakeland"), a leading global manufacturer of protective clothing for industry, healthcare and first responders on the federal, state, and local levels, today announced that its Board of Directors has declared a quarterly cash dividend as part of the initiation of a recurring quarterly dividend program.
-The initial quarterly dividend of $0.03 per share will be paid on February 22, 2023, to stockholders of record as of February 15, 2023.
+HUNTSVILLE, AL / ACCESSWIRE / February 2, 2023 / Lakeland Industries, Inc. (NASDAQ:LAKE) (the "Company" or "Lakeland"), a leading global manufacturer of protective clothing for industry, healthcare and first responders on the federal, state and local levels, today announced the appointment of Roger D. Shannon as the Company's Chief Financial Officer effective, February 1, 2023.
+Mr. Shannon will succeed Allen E. Dillard, who has served as the Company's Chief Financial Officer since August 12, 2019.
+Mr. Dillard will continue as the Company's Chief Operating Officer, a role he has held since 2021, and will have a more dedicated focus on the expansion of the Company's strategic production capabilities, the integration of acquired businesses, and global procurement and production planning.

-"This dividend program reflects our Board of Directors' confidence in Lakeland's long-term record of positive cash flow generation, strong potential future organic and acquisitive growth opportunities, and commitment and ability to return capital to shareholders over time.
-We believe it is the best way to increase long-term shareholder value, while preserving our financial strength and flexibility," said Charles D. Roberson, Lakeland's President and Chief Executive Officer.
-"With the implementation of this continuing dividend, Lakeland has an additional capital allocation tool to enhance total shareholder return and attract the broadest investor base possible."
+Mr. Shannon, who has over 35 years of experience in finance, strategy, accounting and FP&A, will serve as a member of the executive leadership team and report directly to President and Chief Executive Officer, Charles D. Roberson.
+Most recently, Mr. Shannon served as CFO and Treasurer at Charah Solutions, Inc. Prior to that role, he was CFO at Adtran, Inc. Before joining Adtran, Mr. Shannon served as CFO and Treasurer for Steel Technologies for more than nine years.
+Earlier in his career, he performed a variety of senior finance roles at Brown-Forman Corporation and British American Tobacco, as well as accounting positions at Vulcan Materials Company, Lexmark International, and KPMG.
+Mr. Shannon is a CPA and a CFA® charter holder who received a B.S. in accounting from Auburn University and an MBA from the Terry College of Business at the University of Georgia.

+"We are very pleased to welcome Roger as our CFO," said Charles D. Roberson, Lakeland's President and Chief Executive Officer.
+"He brings over sixteen years of strategic and financial leadership as a public and private company CFO with extensive global finance and public accounting experiences across multiple industries, and he has a proven track record of driving results."

 About Lakeland Industries, Inc.